RobL371/alpharetta-lions/exampleSite/content/english/event/event-meeting-04-2021.md

 ### About Event

-Please join us instead for the [Picnic on Saturday, April 24](/event/event-chicken-04-2021) followig our [Road Cleanup Event](/event/event-road-cleanup-04-2021).
+Please join us instead for the [Picnic on Saturday, April 24](/event/event-chicken-04-2021) following our [Road Cleanup Event](/event/event-road-cleanup-04-2021).